Kayque-Barros/Kayque-Barros/README.md

 - 👋 Hi, I’m @Kayque-Barros but i prefer to be called June
 - 👀 I’m interested in make money and games
-- 🌱 I’m currently learning HTML5 and Python
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me.
 In the moment don't